 Read the rest of this article at the Bill Lawrence website

-Launched in 1973 at the summer NAMM show in Chicago, very much as a more affordable version of the Gibson L-5S.
+The L6-S (or the L6-S Custom, as it would ultimately be known) was launched in 1973 at the summer NAMM show in Chicago, very much as a more affordable version of the Gibson L-5S.
 It retained the L-5S body shape, still had maple body / neck (although the L-5S was curly maple, rather than close grain) and an (optional) ebony fingerboard.
-Solid bodies had tradionally been mahogany up to this point, but for reasons of economics, and fashion, the seventies saw a range of maple Gibsons, and L-6S was one of them.
+Solid bodies had traditionally been mahogany up to this point, but for reasons of economics, and fashion, the seventies saw a range of maple Gibsons, and L6-S was one of them.

-Electrically it differed from the L-5S though, with its six-position phase switching system, and treble roll-off and midrange controls.
-The idea was to offer new sounds and as much versatility as possible.
-To this end, the L-6S also had a two octave, 24 fret neck - the first Gibson to have this.
+Electrically it differed from the L-5S though, with its six-position phase switch, or "Q System" - two incredibly hot Super Humbucking pickups wired for series, parallel or single performance - with treble roll-off and midrange controls.
+The idea was to offer new sounds and as much versatility as possible: from country "chicken pickin'" to the most abstract jazz riffs.
+To this end, the L6-S also had a two octave, 24 fret neck - the first Gibson to have this.

 The guitar shown below was in the 1973 Gibson Look Ahead to Gibson flyer.
-Unlike the majority of L6-Ss this instrument has a two-piece scratchplate, old-style headstock script, and block inays.
-Whether this was just a prototype, or an early production version is unclear.
-Compare this to a later, 1976 L6-S Custom
+Unlike the majority of L6-Ss this instrument has a two-piece scratchplate, old-style headstock script, and block inlays.
+Whether these features were exclusive to the prototype, or used in early production models is unclear.
+Certainly some early L6-S guitars had the block inlay seen here rather than the more usual dot inlays.
+Shipping figures do not split by finish in 1973/74, but early examples were often shipped with very attractive burst finishes, often mostly red (Cherry Sunburst) or mostly brown (Tobacco Sunburst).
+Compare this guitar to a later, 1976 L6-S Custom

-In 1974 a second model was released (the Midnight Special), and in 1975 a third, the Deluxe (see a 1976 L-6S Deluxe).
-The original model was then named the L-6S Custom.
-Both were a cheaper models with simpler electronics, strung through the body, bolt-on neck for the Midnight Specials and a rosewood fingerboard for the deluxe.
+In 1974 a second model was released (the Midnight Special), and in 1975 a third, the Deluxe (see a 1976 L6-S Deluxe) was launched at the '75 Summer NAMM show.
+The original model was then re-named the L6-S Custom.
+Both new models were a cheaper instruments with simpler electronics, strung through the body, bolt-on neck for the Midnight Specials and a rosewood fingerboard for the Deluxe.
 Each had its own unique scratchplate.
 Some instruments may have been alder-bodied too.